Outbound Configuration

 8. After the activation succeeds, the callback status will change to "Active" and you will be notified (via email) of configuration completion and activation.

-You can de-activate an active outbound configuration anytime from Visa Developer.
+You can de-activate an active outbound callback configuration anytime from Visa Developer.

-2. Disable the callback using Toggle option, which when exercised will change the state of callback to "De-activation_Pending".
+5. Disable the callback using the toggle, which when exercised will change the state of callback to "De-activation_Pending".

-4. You may choose to activate the configuration again, as and when required using the Toggle option.
+7. You may choose to activate the configuration again, as and when required using the toggle.

-Note: The outbound configuration status remains “Approved” and only state changes to “Active”/”Inactive” via the toggle.
+Note: The outbound callback configuration status remains “Approved” and only state changes to “Active”/”Inactive” via the toggle.

-2. The Request section on the modal will show a sample payload structure as reference.
-This payload provides information to client on what attributes and values he would receive in the outbound request.
+2. The "Request" section on the modal will show a sample payload structure as reference.
+This payload provides information to client on what attributes and values she would receive in the outbound request.

 Note: The sample payload is non-editable.